fau-is/IntroCS/Section7/Examples/FileActions/README.md

 # Action Execution
 In this example, you find three files.
 A program in _main.py_, the controller in _controller.py_ and different actions to perform with an examplary file in _actions.py_

+## something.txt
+This is just an examplary file, that you can use to try out the file actions.

 ## Controller.py
 The controller executes actions and provides a protocol for all executed actions.